Key takeaways

 Legacy Online School helps students build the confidence and skills they need to succeed on the SAT® and ACT®.
 All lessons are delivered live online, with real-time support and feedback from qualified instructors who are fully invested in your progress.
 If you’re serious about improving your score, we’re here to guide you every step of the way.

 Many students make it from 1230 to 1300+ with 4-6 weeks of focused prep.
-Here’s how to move forward:
+Here’s how to move forward and improve your chances:

 “I took SAT in August and got 1230 (610-math, 620 EBRW).
 Then I was preparing mainly for Math and just reviewing grammar rules and got 1400 in October”